STDs and Children

 Remember, your children are already talking about STDs and sex with their friends, classmates, and others in school.

 Let your children have some control over the conversation.
-Let them ask questions, express their own opinions, voice fears and worries.
+Let them ask questions, express their own opinions, and voice fears and worries.
 If you let them have some say over what direction the conversation takes, you may be able to have a more successful and meaningful discussion.

 Explain that the only sure way to remain STD-free is through abstinence.
 However, also give your children the tools they may need if they ever find themselves in situations involving sexual activities.